-Scotland women hit seven against Faroe Islands in World Cup Qualifier win
+Scotland women hit seven against Faroe Islands in World Cup qualifier win

 Ruthless in front of goal

-Stonehaven’s Christy Grimshaw was next on the scoresheet as her volley at the back post made it 4-0.
+Stonehaven’s Christy Grimshaw, the Milan midfielder, was next on the scoresheet as her volley at the back post made it 4-0.
 Grimshaw was there to knock the ball in the net from a tight angle after Nicola Docherty whipped the ball in to the area after some clever football from Jane Ross.

 Stonehaven’s @christygrimshaw scores her first Scotland 🏴 goal in tonight’s World Cup qualifier with the Faroe Islands 👏🏻 pic.twitter.com/54r2FRyByp